 Role of SENCO

-As required we have a named SENCO Clairee Wright, she is responsible for co-orienting the provision for children with special educational needs.
+As required we have a named SENCO Clairee Wright working alongside her is Alexia Benjamin, they are responsible for co-orienting the provision for children with special educational needs.
 For further details please refer to our SEN policy.

 It is very important that all staff work closely together and the manager always ensure that the professional development of staff is kept up to date.